cstjean/JukitLearnBase.jl/docs/API.md

 #### Optional Arguments

-In iterative algorithms, the number of iterations should be specified by an integer called n_iter.
+In iterative algorithms, the number of iterations should be specified by an integer called `n_iter`.

 ## Rolling your own estimator